awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.md

 + Set up a secret rotation using [RotateSecret](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-secretsmanager-2017-10-17.html#rotatesecret)\.
 + Mark a secret for deletion using [DeleteSecret](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-secretsmanager-2017-10-17.html#deletesecret)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Create a Secret in Secrets Manager<a name="create-a-secret-in-asm"></a>
+## Create a secret in Secrets Manager<a name="create-a-secret-in-asm"></a>

 To create a secret in Secrets Manager, use the [CreateSecret](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-secretsmanager-2017-10-17.html#createsecret) operation\.